jamesrochabrun/SwiftOpenAI/README.md

 ## Collaboration
 Open a PR for any proposed change pointing it to `main` branch.
+Unit tests are highly appreciated ❤️